kobotoolbox/docs/source/formbuilder.md

 ## Adding a Question

-Questions in your form can be added at any point by clicking on the '+' button that is below every question.
+Questions in your form can be added at any point by clicking on the <i class="k-icon k-icon-plus"></i> button that is below every question.
 Type in the name of your question, click 'Add Question'.
 Then, [choose the type that's applicable to your question](question_types.md).

 ![image](/images/formbuilder/add_questions.gif)